osantana/development-guidelines/source/apis.rst

 This chapter provides guidelines for creating APIs with these characteristics for services.
-If you need more informations about APIs in the context of libraries take a look at chapter :ref:`libraries-and-apis`.
+If you need more informations about APIs in the context of libraries take a look at chapter :ref:`section-libraries-and-apis`.

 This chapter is based mostly on guidelines created by `PayPal`_, `Google`_, and `Microsoft`_.
 If you have some question about one subject not covered here, we